Neko-Life/Musicat/README.md

 * One issue using docker that it need some time to connect to the database, maybe I will fix that one day using shorter database connection check interval.

 ## Compiling
+* Make sure to have `pkg-config` installed as cmake need it to be able to detect libsodium and libopus
 * Clone the DPP repo into `libs/` first if you haven't
 ```sh
 mkdir libs